Our Healthy Meals Program

 Parent of Teen Volunteers

 FVFFH has made a lasting and deep impact on Richard.
 He has learned to be a servant, a leader, an organizer and a chef.
-He has learned how to be a empathetic and he has learned time management.
+He has learned how to be empathetic, and he has learned time management.
 He has been given a great deal of perspective.
 And he has had loads of fun!
 So thank you!

 JULIE